 The inspectorate’s judgements

-If a school meets the statutory requirements for basic quality, then the school will be judged to be ‘adequate’.
+If a school or governing body meets the statutory requirements for basic quality, then the school or governing body will receive the overall judgement ‘adequate’.
 If they fail to meet the basic quality requirements, they will be judged to be ‘inadequate’.
-These schools may even be judged to be ‘very weak’ if they perform below the applicable statutory standard.
-The inspection framework for each educational sector indicates when the judgement will be adequate, inadequate or very weak.
-These judgments are new and apply from 1 August 2017.
-In addition to these judgements, the inspection may award a school a rating of ‘Good’.
+Schools may be judged to be ‘very weak’ if they perform below the applicable statutory standard.
+The inspection framework for each educational sector indicates when the judgement will be adequate, inadequate (or very weak).

 On the level of the standards governing bodies and schools can receive three judgements: Good, Adequate of Inadequate.
 A standard is judged as Inadequate of the governing body or school does not meet the statutory requirements for that standard.
 A standard is judged as Good, if the governing body or school performs exceptionally well on this area.
 For instance by setting out and reaching ambitious goals.